 A W-2, known officially as a “Wage and Tax Statement,” is a tax form employees use to file federal and state taxes.
 The form shows the amount of taxes withheld from the employee’s paycheck for the year and paid directly to the IRS and state government by their employer.

 Who Needs a W-2 Form?

-If your business has employees, those employees need a W-2 form from you to file their taxes.
+If your business has employees, they need a W-2 form from you to file their taxes.
 However, independent contractors, freelancers, and other self-employed workers should receive Form 1099 instead of a W-2.